FloWambui/Neighbourhood/README.md

-#### Description
+### Description
-Ulinzihood is a web application that keeps users informed about what's going on in their neighborhood.A user logs in and establishes a profile, decides the kind of information to get based on their location.
+This is a web application that keeps users informed about what's going on in their neighborhood.A user logs in and establishes a profile, decides the kind of information to get based on their location.
 Users may list their enterprises and view the entries of other businesses in the region and all through the app.
 Users may also identify local amenities.

-#### Technology Used
+### Technology Used

 The following languages have been used on this project: